UplandsDynamic/simple-stock-management/README.md

 # Simple Stock Management

+## IMPORTANT UPDATE - 16 March 2020

+***Due to lack of donations (i.e. zero) - and therefore the assumed lack of interest - the open source branch of this project offered here will no longer be maintained as of this date.***

+***This means the application should NOT be used in production (i.e. a "live" working environment) unless whoever is administering it regularly patches project dependencies with upstream security updates as and when they are released by the vendors.***

+***If anyone IS actually using this project in production and would like maintenance support to apply upstream security patches - and/or would like to request other bespoke work on this project - please feel free to email me to discuss at productions@aninstance.com.
+Thank you!***

+***

 This a simple stock management and inventory application.

 ***Update: Version 4.x now released.
 The application now also includes unique stock records for every "store" and a "stock take" feature.***